Lando Norris is a British racing driver born in Bristol on 13 November 1999.

 When it comes to Lando Norris' family, it is his father, Adam, who draws the most press attention.

-Adam Norris has an estimated personal fortune of £200m which ranks him as the 501st richest person in the UK according to multiple tabloids.
+Adam Norris has an estimated personal fortune of £200m, which has ranked him as the 501st richest person in the UK according to multiple tabloids.

-Lando's mother was born in Belgium, meaning Lando has dual British/Belgium citizenship and is apparently fluent in Dutch.
+Lando's mother, Cisca, was born in Belgium, which means Lando has dual British/Belgium citizenship and he can reportedly speak some Flemish Dutch.